phhu/bikehide/docs/index.md

+---
-# BIKEHIDE
+title: BIKEHIDE
+layout: default
+---

 A [Freitag](https://www.freitag.ch) bag for your bike?
 A [Bikehanger](https://cyclehoop.com/product-category/bikehangars/) without the hanger?
-Or a [bicycle cover](https://www.amazon.com/s?k=bicycle+cover) that doesn't become a soggy windbeaten faff once you take it off on a winter's morning?
+Or just a [bicycle cover](https://www.amazon.com/s?k=bicycle+cover) that doesn't become a soggy windbeaten faff once you take it off on a winter's morning?

-A Bikehide is recycled truck tarpaulin bicycle cover that mounts on a fence, and stays there while you go riding.
+A BIKEHIDE is recycled truck tarpaulin bicycle cover that mounts on a fence and stays there while you go riding.

 No faff, no planning permission, no wet bum.